 If you’re thinking of “borrowing” other people’s names and Social Security Numbers to buy more I Bonds as gifts but keep the bonds for yourself, it doesn’t work.
 Only the named recipient can cash out the bonds.
 If you don’t deliver them, the bonds stay in your gift box, and neither you nor the specified recipient can cash them out.
 After you deliver the gift bonds, it’s the recipient’s money, and they can do whatever they want with the bonds.

 If you’re thinking of letting others buy I Bonds as gifts for you to double up the $10,000 annual purchase limit, it doesn’t quite work either.
 Gifts delivered to you count toward your annual purchase limit.
-If you already bought your maximum for the year, having additional gift bonds delivered to you in the same calendar year will put you over the limit.
+If you receive the maximum in gift bonds for the year, buying additional bonds in the same calendar year will put you over the limit.

 Buying I Bonds as a gift works when you want a family member to have some I Bonds but they don’t have spare cash.
 It works the same as giving them money and letting them buy themselves.

 It also works to a limited extent if you think the high interest rates on I Bonds are only temporary.
 You can buy a gift for your spouse and hold it in your gift box.
 Have your spouse do the same for you.
-Wait until interest rates drop and the two of you don’t buy I Bonds anymore.
-Then you can deliver the gift to each other.
-The older gift bonds earned the high interest rates in the years past and they have aged enough for immediate cashout.
-Because there’s a limit in how much you can deliver to the same person each year, don’t go overboard with this.
-If you hold $100,000 in the gift box and the interest rates are no longer competitive, those bonds will be in limbo for a long time while earning uncompetitive interest rates.
+Wait to deliver the gift to each other in a future year.
+The older gift bonds will have earned the high interest rates in the years past and they have aged enough for immediate cashout.

 Don’t Forget About Undelivered Gifts